Things to do:

 * Wander along the sweeping Western Peninsula beaches

-* Search for rare Upper Guinea forest wildlife and prolific birdlife on Tiwai Island and in Gola Rainforest National Park.
+* Search for rare Upper Guinea forest birdlife and some rainforest wildlife on Tiwai Island and go birding in Gola Rainforest National Park.

 * East fresh seafood at a beach barbecue on Banana Island